 Administration of hospital

-The care of the hospital was handed over to the Spanish Order of Brothers Hospitallers of St. John of God (the Mercyful Brethern) in 1743, which continued the tradition of housing and nursing here a hundred old men, mostly ex-soldiers and war veterans, until 1938.
-During the Second World War, the hospital was turned into a correction house for young boys, and since the end of the war until 1972, it served as a rest home for the elderly.
+The care of the hospital was handed over to the Spanish Order of Brothers Hospitallers of St. John of God (the Merciful Brethern) in 1743, which continued the tradition of housing and nursing a hundred old men here, mostly ex-soldiers and war veterans, until 1938.
+During the Second World War, the hospital was turned into a detention centre for young boys, and since the end of the war until 1972, it served as a rest home for the elderly.

 Since 1946, the building of hospital is used as a museum of Baroque art and Czech pharmacy.
 Currently owned by the state, the hospital was proclaimed the National Monument of the Czech Republic in 1995.